brianhigh/visual-tracerouter/README.md

 ### License

-Unless otherwise noted, everything here is under the MIT license.
+Unless otherwise noted, everything here is © Brian High and offered under the MIT license.
 See the LICENSE file.

 ### Traceroute